Click on the Edit Content button to edit/add the content.

 Death Benefit

-If you pass away before receiving your payouts, the accumulated value typically passes directly to your beneficiaries, avoiding probate.
+If you pass away before receiving payouts, the accumulated contract value typically passes directly to your named beneficiaries, often avoiding probate.

 Fiduciary Advice